 You will also need some wire cutters and pliers / forceps and the Sportfish fishing pliers are the ideal tool to make unhooking easy.

-If you want to know more about catching pike on the fly there are still one or two places left on our new (and very popular) ‘Pike on the Fly’ course and you can read David’s thoughts in his book, ‘Fly-Fishing for Pike’.
+If you want to know more about catching pike on the fly then take a look at our very popular ‘Pike on the Fly’ courses.